 Along with its partners, ICFA is passionately promoting AgroWorld 2018 across India and the world that incorporates major sectors and key stakeholders in food, agriculture, horticulture, animal husbandry, aqua and allied sectors.
 ICFA invites you to avail this wonderful opportunity to take a proactive part as a zealous exhibitor or sponsor during the forthcoming exciting event – AgroWorld 2018, and showcase the products, technologies, programs and services to a colossal target audience in a single, pulsating platform for three consecutive days.

 Fruits are essential part of a nutritional diet.
 Different countries grow a variety of fruits, which are consumed locally and also traded globally, both in fresh and dried or preserved forms.
-India is hub to growing a large number of fruits from mango to banana, grapes, oranges, apples, Litchi, pomegranates, cashew, guava, strawberries, papaya etc..
-However, given the rising incomes in the country, India is importing a large quantity of fruits from all over the world and the demand is estimated to rise @ 15% plus over the next decade or so for the imported high quality fresh, dry and processed fruits.
-Looking into the high market potential and trade opportunity, ICFA is organizing country specific fruit festivals by putting up special fruit display pavilions, seminars, organizing buyer-seller meets, cultural programs, cooking competition, prizes etc..
+India is a hub of growing a large number of fruits from mango to banana, grapes, oranges, apples, litchi, pomegranates, cashew, guava, strawberries, papaya etc. However, given the rising incomes in the country, India is importing a large quantity of fruits from all over the world and the demand is estimated to rise at the rate of 15% plus over the next decade or so.
+Looking into the high market potential and trade opportunity, ICFA is organizing country specific fruit festivals by puing up special fruit display pavilions, seminars, organizing buyer-seller meets, cultural programs, cooking competition, prizes etc.

 AgroWorld 2018 invites target visitors through all kinds of channels according to the exhibitors' conditions.
 The officials, industry, institutions, producers, traders, importers, investors, dealers, farmers and other professional organizations.